Actor-activist Deep Sidhu, accused in Red Fort violence, arrested by Delhi Police | Law-Order

 The police had announced a cash reward of Rs 1 lakh for information leading to Sidhu's arrest.

-After the January 26 violence that had left over 500 security personnel injured and one protestor dead, Sidhu was posting videos on social media.
+After the Republic Day 26 violence that had left over 500 security personnel injured and one protestor dead, Sidhu was posting videos on social media.

 ''Sidhu was in contact with a woman friend who lives in California.
 He used to make videos and send it to her, and she used to upload them on his Facebook account,'' police sources said.